leeyoyo49/NTU_2023Fall_MachineLearningFoundationAndTechniques/README.md

 ## Final Project
 Predicting the number of Ubikes in each stations in Taipei city for each hour.
 Got some pretty decent result.

+# I hereby state that I shall not be held responsible for any misuse of my work or any academic integrity violations.